• Skip to main content

 How long do you bake an apple pie?

-Bake for approximately 45 to 60 minutes, or until the pie is fully baked and apples are tender.
+Bake for approximately 60 minutes, or until the pie is fully baked and apples are tender.

 Does caramel apple pie need to be refrigerated?